 Worst investment ever

 Pipat’s story starts during the rally before the global financial crisis in 2008.
 Around 2006-2007, “nothing” could stop the very bullish market.
 Pipat was already invested in equities but had little time to focus on individual stocks, and instead had holdings in passive, managed equity funds.
 Buoyed by optimism from successes with those funds, he felt adventurous enough to try investing in individual stocks, but he didn’t know which stock to buy.
-His very first stock was Apple (Inc., AAPL:US; AAPL.OQ), which actually became his best investment ever.
+His very first stock was Apple Computer (Apple Inc., AAPL:US; AAPL.OQ), which actually became his best investment ever.

 Later on, however, he was consulting with some engineering friends working in the San Francisco Bay area at technology companies, so he asked for a tip.
 One suggested OmniVision Technologies (OVTI), which Pipat had never heard of.
 He was informed that the company produced and designed advanced digital imaging for mobile devices.
 As not many mobile phones had cameras back then and that he was told every mobile phone would need such tech from now on, and that this friend worked for one of the biggest chip producers in the area, it appeared the stock was a winner.